-The Exchange believes that proposed rule change related to an erroneous print in the underlying security or an erroneous quote in the underlying security is likewise consistent with Section 6(b)(5) of the Act because the proposal provides for the adjustment or nullification of trades executed at erroneous prices through no fault on the part of the trading participants.
+The Exchange believes that proposed rule change related to review, nullification and/or adjustment of erroneous transactions during a trading halt (including the proposed modification to Rule 702), an erroneous print in the underlying security, an erroneous quote in the underlying security, or an erroneous transaction in the option with respect to stop and stop limit orders is likewise consistent with Section 6(b)(5) of the Act because the proposal provides for the adjustment or nullification of trades executed at erroneous prices through no fault on the part of the trading participants.
 Allowing for Exchange review in such situations will promote just and fair principles of trade by protecting investors from harm that is not of their own making.
 Specifically with respect to the proposed provisions governing erroneous prints and quotes in the underlying security, the Exchange notes that market participants on the Exchange base the value of their quotes and orders on the price of the underlying security.
 The provisions regarding errors in prints and quotes in the underlying security cover instances where the information market participants use to price options is erroneous through no fault of their own.
 In these instances, market participants have little, if any, chance of pricing options accurately.
 Thus, these provisions are designed to provide relief to market participants harmed by such errors in the prints or quotes of the underlying security.

 The Exchange believes that the proposed provision related to Linkage Trades is consistent with the Act because it adds additional transparency to the Proposed Rule and makes clear that when a Linkage Trade is adjusted or nullified by another options exchange, the Exchange will take necessary actions to complete the nullification or adjustment of the Linkage Trade.

-The Exchange believes that retaining the same appeals process as the Exchange maintains under the Current Rule is consistent with the Act because such process provides Participants with due process in connection with decisions made by Officials under the Proposed Rule.
-The Exchange believes that this process provides fair representation of members by ensuring diversity amongst the members of any Obvious Error Review Panel, which is consistent with Sections 6(b)(3) and 6(b)(7) of the Act.
+The Exchange believes that retaining the same appeals process as the Exchange maintains under the Current Rule is consistent with the Act because such process provides Members with due process in connection with decisions made by Exchange Officials under the Proposed Rule.
+The Exchange believes that this process provides fair representation of Members by ensuring diversity amongst the members of any Obvious Error Review Panel, which is consistent with Sections 6(b)(3) and 6(b)(7) of the Act.
+The Exchange also believes that the proposed appeals process is appropriate with respect to financial penalties for appeals that result in a decision of the Exchange being upheld because it discourages frivolous appeals, thereby reducing the possibility of overusing Exchange resources that can instead be focused on other, more productive activities.
+The fees with respect to such financial penalties are the same as under the Current Rule, and are equitable and not unfairly discriminatory because they will be applied uniformly to all Members and are designed to reduce administrative burden on the Exchange as well as market participants that volunteer to participate on Obvious Error Review Panels.